cannoniere/FIXED-NVIDIA-RTX-5070-on-Ubuntu-24.04---Working-580-open-Driver-Guide/README.md

 **Why this exists:** No one should suffer through NVIDIA 50xx driver compatibility hell.

-This guide documents the **exact steps** required to make the RTX 5070 fully functional on Ubuntu using the correct `nvidia-driver-580-open` package.
+This guide documents the **exact steps** required to make the RTX 5070 fully functional on Ubuntu using the correct `nvidia-driver-open` package.
 This resolves black screens, broken boot, missing monitors, nvidia-smi failures, and partial/failed installs.

 ---